 DESIGN AND ART

-With House of Design, Eileen initiates and participates in projects in which product designers are challenged to use 3D thinking, ingenuity and curiosity in partnerships with parties from other disciplines.
+With House of Design, Eileen initiates and participates in (European) projects in which product designers are challenged to use 3D thinking, inventiveness and curiosity in partnerships with parties from other disciplines.
 From these – often not obvious – collaborations often not obvious ideas arise for applications that contribute to a sustainable future.

 Design is a discipline in which a vision of us as a society and our collective future plays an important role.
 Design exposes social themes, contributes solutions, reflects identities, and lets us reflect on our culture and our daily lives.
 Design is a creative and comprehensive field in which new technologies are a constant source of experimentation.

 “Design, or art, or something in between; House of Design focuses on an open approach to design.
 The projects increasingly become social positions in which aesthetics, technology and sustainability come together.”

 In her images, Eileen takes the perceived reality as a starting point and abstracts what she sees.
 The abstract image is created by initially looking carefully and then omitting parts, zooming in on a detail, changing colours or playing with compositions.
 The image shows the beauty of what she has observed.

 She finds inspiration for her work in the Lauwersmeer area (an area on the border of the provinces of Groningen and Friesland) and in subjects such as movement, friendship, dance, landscape and fishing.
 Friendship is represented by horses, movement by dancers and the landscapes form glimpses of the world she imagines.